ferbonve/Engineering-Hours-Consolidation/README.md

 - Replaced manual follow-up with an **automated 5-tier alert system**
 - Produced **individual reports** deliverable directly to each team member
 - Deployed and used in **production** within a logistics company engineering team

 ---

-## 🔒 Notes on Data Privacy

-- All data in `sample_data/` is **entirely synthetic** — names, emails, project names, and IDs are fictitious
-- Real company data, personnel records, and client information are **not included** in this repository
-- The pipeline ran on corporate OneDrive infrastructure (Windows paths)

----